Incremental Network Design with Minimum Spanning Trees: Introduction

-The class of incremental network design problems introduced by Baxter~\emph{et~al.}~\cite{baxter2013incremental} integrates the two stages of network planning and captures the trade-offs between construction cost and operational benefit.
+One of the most basic variants of the framework from~\cite{NurreSharkey-2014-Integratednetworkdesign} was studied under the name \emph{incremental network design problem} in~\cite{BaxterElgindyErnstKalinowskiSavelsbergh-2014-Incrementalnetworkdesign}, in order to gain insights into the trade-offs between construction cost and operational benefit.
 More specifically, an incremental network design problem can be associated with any network optimization problem $P$, e.g., finding a shortest path, finding a maximum flow, etc. In the most basic version, in addition to the network optimization problem $P$, an instance is given by a network $G=(V,E)$ with vertex set $V$ and edge set $E$ and an existing edge set $E_0$.
 The edge set $E\setminus E_0$ is referred to as the potential edge set and its cardinality $T=\lvert E\setminus E_0\rvert$ as the planning horizon.
 Let $\varphi_P(G)$ denote the value of an optimal solution to network optimization problem $P$ on network $G$.
 We are seeking a sequence $E_0\subset E_1\subset\cdots\subset E_T=E$ with $\lvert E_i\setminus E_{i-1}\rvert=1$ giving rise to networks $G_0,\,G_1,\ldots,G_T=G$, such that $\sum_{t=1}^T\varphi_P(G_t)$ is minimum (assuming that $P$ is a minimization problem).
 That is, in the basic version, a single edge can be built in each period of the planning horizon and we are seeking to minimize the operational costs over the planning horizon.

+This setting should be considered as a first purely mathematical step towards real-world applications.
 In more elaborate versions, a construction cost may be associated with building a potential edge and a budget may be available in each period, and the objective is to minimize the operational costs over the planning horizon subject to the constraint that the construction cost of the set of potential edges built in a period does not exceed the budget in that period.

 Two natural heuristics for incremental network design problems, {\bf quickest-improvement} and {\bf quickest-to-ultimate}, are also of interest.
 Quickest-improvement always seeks to improve the value of the solution to the network optimization as quickly as possible, i.e., by adding as few potential edges to the network as possible.
 A description of quickest-improvement can be found in Algorithm~\ref{alg:qi}.